 Rick Cordella was promoted to Senior Vice President and General Manager, Digital Media, NBC Sports Group in May 2012.
-He is responsible for all functional areas of the national platforms of NBC Sports Group Digital, including NBCSports.com, NBCOlympics,com, Rotoworld and the NBC Sports Talk franchises.
+He is responsible for NBC Sports Group Digital, including NBCSports.com, NBCOlympics,com, GolfChannel.com, the digital assets of the NBC Sports Regional Networks, Rotoworld and the NBC Sports Talk franchises.
 Cordella reports directly to Mark Lazarus, Chairman, NBC Sports Group.

 Cordella previously served as Vice President and General Manager, NBC Sports Digital from April 2010 to May 2012 and was responsible for the day-to-day operations of the NBC Sports Digital Network, including NBCSports.com and NBCOlympics.com.
 He was promoted to this role having served as General Manager, NBC Sports Digital since 2009.

 Cordella was instrumental in forging a partnership with ProFootballTalk.com and its companion site, CollegeFootballtalk.com, in July 2009 that propelled NBCSports.com to new traffic records and changed its editorial content philosophy.
 In addition, Cordella created NBCSports.com editorial cornerstones for baseball (HardBallTalk.com); basketball (ProBasketballTalk.com) and hockey (ProHockeyTalk.com).
 Cordella also oversaw Rotoworld.com, the industry’s leading fantasy sports news and information site.